The Photochemical Machining Process

 PEI uses several types of etchants, depending on the base metal being etched.
 Here are some examples:

 PEI segregates the acids so that no metals are introduced into the etchant, preserving its integrity.
-All of the etchants are monitored and tested for free acid and the ORP (oxidation reduction potential) is documented twice daily.
+All the etchants are monitored and tested for free acid and the ORP (oxidation reduction potential).
+These are both monitored and documented twice daily.
 PEI was one of the first companies to introduce chlorine as an oxidizing agent for our ferric chloride and cupric chloride etching.
 The chlorine re-oxidizes these agents and keeps them “healthy,” eliminating downtime and keeping production at an optimum level.

 The metal sheets are placed in a large conveyorized spray system that sprays them from both sides with the appropriate etchant chemistry, dissolving the bare metal.
-The speed of the conveyor is carefully calibrated so when the sheets approach the final rinse chamber, they are completely etched into the proper dimensions.
+The speed of the conveyor is carefully calibrated so when the sheets approach the final rinse chamber, they are completely etched through and all dimensions are held within specified tolerances.

 After etching and rinsing, the sheets are ready to have the photoresist stripped off.